LA County Begins a Limited Re-Opening of Businesses After November Shutdown

 While these orders are not as restrictive as those from the start of the pandemic, it's still important to note that California has a long way to go before it truly re-opens.
+This is still tremendous progress to restart our economy, though.

 These sectors may open under certain conditions, such as reduced occupancy, mandated social distancing guidelines, and face mask requirements.